 Why has it been so easy to mix the two?
 Both are nurtured by the same preference and habit of program admissions offices to hide what they do.
 While running admissions as a black box is a natural defence mechanism against inevitable accusations of unfairness delivered by one group or another (for, as demonstrated above, no policy or process will satisfy all perspectives), it also heightens both the circumstances for nefarious activities to flourish and the belief that they exist, even when they don’t.

 Solutions to the present conundrum will not be found in arguments over fairness, but rather a move by admissions offices towards transparency.
 That change will not come without pain.
 But better to suffer the slings and arrows of outrageous demands for universal fairness than to continue to allow more pernicious accusations of misdeeds to fester.

-former Chair of Admissions at McMaster University Michael G. DeGroote School of Medicine and co-founder of Altus Assessments
+By: Dr. Harold Reiter, former Chair of Admissions at McMaster University Michael G. DeGroote School of Medicine and co-founder of Altus Assessments